wasaCheney/wasaCheney.github.io/_posts/2020-03-22-awesome-features-in-libreoffice.md

 Unicode number method for special characters inputting
 ======
-All in all, the method is that first typing the unicode number for a special character, and then pressing `alt + X` together.
+All in all, the method is that
+1. first typing the unicode number for a special character
+1. and then pressing `alt + X` together
 The number would be transformed into the corresponding character by LO automatically.
 Awesome!

 I also found another command `ctrl + shift + U + xxxx`, where